 - let you output messages at one of several levels of priority,

 - provide the string format method support for building messages,

 - give you convenience methods for the outputting at standard priority levels,

 - make it easy to add new places for messages to go.

 This guide will go over the use of the framework, walk through the implementation, and work through an example of adding a new destination capability.

-As Adafruit M4 boards have the RAM and space for longer programs, this guide will note use on M4 boards.
+As this service uses RAM and space for longer programs, this guide will note use on M4 and nRF52840-based boards.